ericphanson/AllocArrays.jl/README.md

 ### Safety

-Before using a bump allocator (`with_bumper` or `with_locked_bumper`) it is recommended the user read the [Bumper.jl README](https://github.com/MasonProtter/Bumper.jl#bumperjl) to understand how it works and what the limitations are.
+Before using a bump allocator (`with_bumper`, `unsafe_with_bumper`, or `with_locked_bumper`) it is recommended the user read the [Bumper.jl README](https://github.com/MasonProtter/Bumper.jl#bumperjl) to understand how it works and what the limitations are.

 Note also:

 - Just as with all usage of Bumper.jl, the user is responsible for only using Bumper's `@no_escape` when newly allocated arrays truly will not escape
-  - with AllocArrays this can be slightly more subtle, because within `with_bumper` or `with_locked_bumper` block, `similar` calls on `AllocArray`s will allocate using the bump allocator.
+  - with AllocArrays this can be slightly more subtle, because within `with_bumper`, `unsafe_with_bumper`, or `with_locked_bumper` block, `similar` calls on `AllocArray`s will allocate using the bump allocator.
 Thus, one must be sure that none of those allocations leak past a `@no_escape` block.
 The simplest way to do so is to be sure no allocations of any kind leak past a `@no_escape` block.
-- Calling `with_bumper(f)` (without a buffer argument) is concurrency-safe by virtue of using Bumper.jl's dynamic task-local buffers.
+- Calling `with_bumper(f)` is concurrency-safe by virtue of using Bumper.jl's dynamic task-local buffers.
   - This can be slow and allocation heavy, however, if there are many short-lived tasks that each allocate, since they will each need to be provisioned their own buffer.
-- Calling `with_bumper(f, buf)` (with a buffer argument) is not safe if allocations may occur across threads.
+- Calling `unsafe_with_bumper(f, buf)` is not safe if allocations may occur concurrently.
 Since you may not know all the `similar` calls present in the code, this is a-priori dangerous to use.
-- Calling `with_locked_bumper(f, buf)` provides a safe alternative simply by using a `lock` to control access to `buf`.
+- Calling `with_locked_bumper(f, buf)` provides a safe alternative simply by using a lock to control access to `buf`.
 In this way, the single buffer `buf` will be used to allocate for all `similar` calls (even across threads/tasks).